sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2015-10-17-jekyll-with-environment-variable-and-multiple-config-files.md

 disqus_user: sandeepbhardwaj
 {% endhighlight %}

 But doing this every time is pain.
-Sometimes i forgot to revert the changes when push my changes to github.
+Sometimes we forgot to revert the changes when push our changes to github.
 So i Google it and find out that there is <code>jekyll.environment</code> variable that we can use.

 {% highlight bash %}
 <% if jekyll.environment == "production" %>